 EG018.
 DAVID GREEN CLARINET.
 This scholarship is open to students working on a BME, BM, BA, or BS Degree in Interdisciplinary Studies with a concentration in Music.
 The applicant must have demonstrated proficiency in clarinet, and the clarinet must be the recipient's major performance area.
 Deadline is March 1.

 Dr. David Green was a longtime faculty member of the Department of Music.
-Dr. Green taught clarinet and saxophone, served as Director of Assessment for the University Studies program, and taught the music history sequence.
+Dr. Green taught clarinet and saxophone, served as Director of Assessment for the General Education program, and taught the music history sequence.
 He served many years as principal clarinetist with the Paducah Symphony Orchestra and performed often as a jazz saxophonist and bassist.

 EH028.
 EARL & MARGIE HOLLAND SCHOOL OF VISUAL & PERFORMING ARTS SCHOLARSHIP.
 Awarded to a student pursuing degrees in Music, Art, Theatre and Dance.
 Applications are available in the Department of Theater and Dance, (573) 651-2149.
 Deadline is March 1.